petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

    }
    ```

 1. Click *Execute Query*.
-The response should return a value indicating the deletion status:
+The response returns a value indicating the deletion status:

    ```json
    {